Manufacturing in Mexico: Everything You Need to Know About Mexico Production

 Step 2: Where do you manufacture in Mexico?

 For many Mexico manufacturers, proximity to industrial clusters provides a good starting place for site selection.
-Companies seeking a rapid startup may find the most benefit from joining a manufacturing community.
+Companies seeking a rapid startup may find the most benefit from joining a Manufacturing Community.
 These communities are far more than industrial parks.
-Typically, they combine leasable Class A industrial space with shelter services under the IMMEX umbrella that include a legal framework and onsite support such as assistance with HR, payroll, import/export, accounting, and purchasing.
+Typically, they combine leasable Class A industrial space with shelter services under the IMMEX umbrella that includes a legal framework and onsite support such as assistance with HR, payroll, import/export, accounting, and purchasing.
 Communities like the Bella Vista Manufacturing Community in Sonora or the Zapa Manufacturing Community in Saltillo, Coahuila, ensure utility connectivity, provide onsite training, and even feature amenities to appeal to your potential workforce.

-- Transportation ease.
+• Transportation ease.
 Consider proximity to major highways, land ports of entry, airports, seaports, and rail spurs.
 Easy transport to the U.S. is one reason more than 56 percent of maquiladoras are located in one of the six Mexican states bordering the United States.

-- Utilities availability and cost.
+• Utilities availability and cost.
 Overall, utility costs also are competitive with U.S. costs.
 However, not all industrial areas are fully serviced with natural gas.
 While pipelines are under construction to alleviate demand, manufacturers may want to focus on areas already connected to a source of natural gas to prevent the risk of service disruptions.

-- Potential for available staffing.
+• Potential for available staffing.
 Every location will have unique staffing costs.
 Regional manufacturing centers, with plenty of competition, may push companies to offer more competitive wages for employees.
 However, operating in rural areas may lead to additional costs for employee transportation or food services.
 Employers may weigh their need for already trained staff compared to providing training in-house.

 Primary manufacturing locations in Mexico